kallisti5/haikeuken/README.md

 *   Execute ``bundle install`` to install the needed gems
 *   Perform a ``rake db:migrate`` to create and seed the database
-*   Modify your config/environments/ environment to match the location of your haikuports repo and haikuporter repo
 *   Start the server using ``bundle exec puma``
 *   Perform a ``rake recipe:sync`` to pull all of the recipes into the database
 *   Perform a ``rake recipe:lint`` to perform a haikuporter lint on each recipe